PwPJ/tabdil/README.md

 ## Installation

-you can refer to makefile and use bellow commands for install and clean project :
+you can refer to makefile and use bellow commands for install, clean and test project :

 ### Install